MAGALA-RICHARD/apsimNGpy/docs/README.md

 # apsimNGpy API documentation
-This apsimNGpy is generated automatically.
+This apsimNGpy API documentation is generated automatically.
 The official documentation has not been released
 # Module: config

 ```python